A Region-based Randers Geodesic Approach for Image Segmentation

 \section{Region-based Randers Geodesic Formalism}

-The general goal of region-based active contours is to seek shapes minimizing a well chosen energy functional, so as to delineate image features of interest.
-In this section, we focus on the minimization of a region-based active contour energy based on a gradient descent scheme.
+The general goal of region-based active contour models is to seek shapes minimizing a well-chosen energy functional, so as to delineate image features of interest.
+In this section, we focus on the minimization of a region-based active contour energy based on a contour evolution scheme.

 \paragraph{Notations.} We denote by $\bT := \bR/\bZ$ the $1$-periodic interval, in other words $\bT = [0,1]$ with periodic boundary conditions.